Primary Navigation Mobile

 What’s it like inside?

-If Mercedes wanted to make a statement with its new E-Class Estate, it certainly succeeded.
+If Mercedes wanted to make a statement with the latest E-Class Estate, it certainly succeeded.
 We’d argue it’s one of the most impressive interiors of any car on sale, at least from a visual point of view.
 Regardless of trim, you get a huge 14.4-inch touchscreen that dominates the interior.

 Mercedes E-Class Estate interior